SJECollins/ci-pp1-hoggy-hospital/README.md

 The live site can be found here: [The Hoggy Hospital](https://sjecollins.github.io/ci-pp1-hoggy-hospital)

+### Steps to clone site:
+- In the GitHub repository, click the "Code" button.
+- Select "HTTPS" and copy the URL.
+- Open Git Bash and navigate to the repository where you would like to locate the cloned repository.
+- Type "git clone" followed by the copied URL.
+- Press enter to create the clone.

 ## Credits
 ### Code
-- The code for the navigation underline on an active page is from the Code Institute [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
+- The code for the navigation link underline on an active page is from the Code Institute [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
 - The code for the h1 fade-in animation is based on this [GeeksforGeeks Tutorial](https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css/)
 - The use of min() and clamp() for responsive resizing of some elements, particularly headings, was based on [this tutorial by Kevin Powell](https://www.youtube.com/watch?v=U9VF-4euyRo&t=844s&ab_channel=KevinPowell)
 - The use of Flexbox for the help.html intro section was based on [this tutorial by Kevin Powell](https://www.youtube.com/watch?v=bn-DQCifeQQ&t=1769s&ab_channel=KevinPowell)
-  - More broadly, the site implements Flexbox liberally, inspired by experimenting after this tutorial
 - The code to reduce opacity of the images over text when hovered over is based on: [Crossfading images](http://css3.bradshawenterprises.com/cfimg/)
 - The linear-gradient over background images to improve readability is based on the response to this [question on Stack Overflow](https://stackoverflow.com/questions/4997493/set-opacity-of-background-image-without-affecting-child-elements)
 - The embedded google map is based on code from [Maps.ie](https://www.maps.ie/create-google-map/)